StackStorm/st2docs/docs/source/install/config/webui.rst

 Web UI
 ======

-st2web is an Angular-based HTML5 web application.
+st2web is a React-based HTML5 web application.
 It allows you to control the whole process of execution, from running an action to seeing the results of the execution.
 It also helps you to explore workflow executions up to the results of individual tasks.
 All in real time.